wonderqs/Blade/README.md

 python blade.py -u http://localhost/shell.php -s php -p cmd --push local_path remote_path
 ##Current issues
-Server side scripts supporting is not completed, currently only support PHP and ASP
+Server side scripts supporting is not completed, currently support PHP, ASP and ASPX ASPX file upload/download is still under development

 Database management function is not completed, so can not connect databases

+##TODO
+Implment JSP

+Fix file handling

 ##Future developent
 Beacuse I am busy sometimes, the progress of development may be a bit slow.
 If anyone intrest this project, welcome fork!